Ssruno/punching-nat-test-bed/nebula-with-simple-nodes/README.md

-## Network with one (1) Nebula lighthouse and only 2 nodes from each side
+## Network with one (1) Nebula lighthouse and only one node from each side
 ![Net Diagram](../docs/test_bed_v0.6-alpha.png  "Net Diagram")

 ### Description